 On April 22, 2004, the Company announced that its Board of Directors had authorized the Company to purchase up to 2.5 million shares of its common stock in the open market or in privately negotiated transactions.
-As of June 30, 2006, the Company had repurchased 1,004,834 shares under this authorization.
-As of June 30, 2006, all of the purchased shares were used to fund stock option exercises and purchases under the Company's employee stock purchase plan.
-The timing and amount of future repurchases will depend upon market conditions and corporate considerations.
+As of September 30, 2006, the Company had repurchased 1,004,834 shares under this authorization.
+As of September 30, 2006, all of the purchased shares were used to fund stock option exercises and purchases under the Company's employee stock purchase plan.
+On October 25, 2006, the Company announced that its Board of Directors had authorized the repurchase of up to an additional 10 million shares of its common stock in the open market or in privately negotiated transactions.
+The timing and amount of future repurchases will depend upon market conditions, interest rates and corporate considerations.